Q. I want a puppy with a real curly coat. Will puppy coats get curlier as they mature?

 Q. If I give you my deposit and I am the 3rd on the waiting list, does this mean I get 3rd choice?

 A. Yes, basically the 3rd person to give a deposit would be 3rd in line for choice on a litter.
 But, the first person isn't guaranteed "pick of the litter."
 We always reserve the right to pick of the litter.
 For example, we might want to keep a pup.
 We also try to match up puppies with their new families.
+However, we do not pick your puppy for you based off of your adoption application.
+We prefer you pick in person and give the puppy the opportunity to pick you.

 Q. Do you guarantee your dogs?